zackarychapple/zackarychapple.github.io/_posts/2016-10-19-angular2-e2e-testing.markdown

 ---
 ## Intro

 With the Angular-CLI it is incredibly easy to create an application, however one thing that I have been struggling to find documentation on is e2e testing.

-It seems the simplest way to begin exploring e2e testing is to start with John Papa’s [Tour of Heroes][toh] repo.
+It seems the simplest way to begin exploring e2e testing is to start with [John Papa’s][john] [Tour of Heroes][toh] repo.
 After recreating the application with the CLI it was time to do some basic tests, or so I thought.

 As I started to create the tests I realized that I was getting into promise hell.
 I’m sure you’ve heard of callback hell, but this is worse, about three layers deep of promise then layers I started thinking that there must be a better way.

 Recently I had the opportunity to get some assistance from [Blake Embrey][blake] and in the process of the refactor of a node server he started showing me how to use async await.
 Admittedly I am not an expert but this sparked some ideas.
 Could I use this same methodology to help simplify my test stack?
 Turns out I could.

 ## Code
 ### tsconfig.json